paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-100-global-food-security.md

   (G) the private sector, including agribusinesses and relevant commodities groups;

-  (H) agricultural producers, including farmer organizations, cooperatives, small-scale producers, and women; and
+  (H) local agricultural producers, including farmer and fisher organizations, cooperatives, small-scale producers, youth, and women; and

   (I) agricultural research and academic institutions, including land-grant universities and extension services.

-(6) **Malnutrition** — The term “malnutrition” means poor nutritional status caused by nutritional deficiency or excess.
+(7) **Malnutrition** — The term “malnutrition” means poor nutritional status caused by nutritional deficiency or excess.

-(7) **Relevant Federal departments and agencies** — The term “relevant Federal departments and agencies” means the United States Agency for International Development, the Department of Agriculture, the Department of Commerce, the Department of State, the Department of the Treasury, the Millennium Challenge Corporation, the United States International Development Finance Corporation, the Peace Corps, the Office of the United States Trade Representative, the United States African Development Foundation, the United States Geological Survey, and any other department or agency specified by the President for purposes of this section.
+(8) **Relevant Federal departments and agencies** — The term “relevant Federal departments and agencies” means the United States Agency for International Development, the Department of Agriculture, the Department of Commerce, the Department of State, the Department of the Treasury, the Millennium Challenge Corporation, the United States International Development Finance Corporation, the Peace Corps, the Office of the United States Trade Representative, the United States African Development Foundation, the Inter-American Foundation, the United States Geological Survey, and any other department or agency specified by the President for purposes of this section.

-(8) **Resilience** — The term “resilience” means the ability of people, households, communities, countries, and systems to mitigate, adapt to, and recover from shocks and stresses to food security in a manner that reduces chronic vulnerability and facilitates inclusive growth.
+(9) **Resilience** — The term “resilience” means the ability of people, households, communities, countries, and agriculture and food systems to mitigate, adapt to, and recover from shocks and stresses to food security, including global food catastrophes, in a manner that reduces chronic vulnerability and facilitates inclusive growth.

-(9) **Small-scale producer** — The term “small-scale producer” means farmers, pastoralists, foresters, and fishers that have a low asset base and limited resources, including land, capital, skills and labor, and, in the case of farmers, typically farm on fewer than 5 hectares of land.
+(10) **Small-scale producer** — The term “small-scale producer” means farmers, pastoralists, foresters, and artisanal fishing communities that have a low asset base and limited resources, including land, capital, skills and labor, and, in the case of farmers, typically farm on fewer than 5 hectares of land.

-(10) **Stunting** — The term “stunting” refers to a condition that—
+(11) **Stunting** — The term “stunting” refers to a condition that—

   (A) is measured by a height-to-age ratio that is more than 2 standard deviations below the median for the population;